Stephen-RA-King/pydough/{{cookiecutter.project_slug}}/.github/CONTRIBUTING.md

-Thank you for considering improving {{ cookiecutter.pkg_name }}, any contribution is much welcome!
+Thank you for considering improving {{ cookiecutter.pkg_name }}, any contribution is most welcome!

 # Requesting a new feature